chiragsp91/DockeyCardGame/README.md

-# DockeyCardGame
+# Donkey Card Game

+This card game is can be played by 10 players.
+The goal of the game is clear one's deck.
+The last person having cards in his deck is considered a donket.
-A fun card game build using Python
+This game has been built using Python